Is Broccoli the New Carrot? Fighting AMD for Healthier Vision

 Essentially, broccoli acts as a detox for your eyes.
 There is a compound in broccoli called I3C that helps the body naturally produce a protein called AhR.
 This protein is crucial in the eye’s chemical detoxification process.
 Without it, chemicals would remain in the eye and cause lots of damage.

 Unfortunately, as we age, our body’s production of AhR reduces significantly.
-One of the main causes of AMD is a build-up of chemicals and environmental toxins.
+One of the main causes of AMD is the build-up of chemicals and environmental toxins.
 The I3C in broccoli coupled with the AhR could prevent AMD or at the very least slow the progress.

 Though broccoli can help your eyes, it is far from being a complete cure for AMD.
 To effectively treat AMD with broccoli would mean eating 10 times your daily recommended amount!